What to look for in a podcasting laptop or computer

 Customizability.
 If you like to piece together PCs from modular components, you’ll want to go the desktop route.
 Laptop computers aren’t built for interchangeable parts.

 Here are three disadvantages of using a desktop for podcasting:

-- Overkill for most audio editing apps.
+Overkill for most audio editing apps.
 While video editing apps require the processing power a desktop provides, audio editing is a different story.
 Generally, you don’t need a supercharged desktop to cut audio tracks and add effects like reverb and EQ.
-The major audio editing programs, from Pro Tools to Descript, run smoothly on laptop computers.
+The major podcast software, like Audacity, Adobe Audition, and Descript, can run smoothly on laptop computers.